Oil price decline to $73.5 per barrel threatens budget 2025 revenue target

 By Udeme Akpan & Ediri Ejor

-The Budget 2025 is based on a crude oil price benchmark of $75 per barrel, oil production of 2.06 million barrels per day (bpd), and a revenue target of N36.35 trillion, with 56 percent coming from oil sales.
+The Budget 2025 is based on crude oil price benchmark of $75 per barrel, oil production of 2.06 million barrels per day, bpd and revenue target of N36.35 trillion with 56 per cent coming from oil sales.

 The fall in crude oil price represents a 6.6 per cent potential decline in FG’s oil revenue target, which is worsened by the oil output well below the budget benchmark of 2.06 million barrels per day.